hipe/tmx/common/doc/issues/030-boxxy.md

 some solutions to problems like these are described [#here.c] below.

-there are also other more modern attempts to provide behavior like this in the [#ze-051] strain of operator branches (which the subject has now recently joined). (look at those dealing with the filesystem.) these other approaches are generally simpler, more focused, and do not hold the subject's "primary provision" of hacking the methods of platform
+there are also other more modern attempts to provide behavior like this in the [#ze-051] strain of feature branches (which the subject has now recently joined). (look at those dealing with the filesystem.) these other approaches are generally simpler, more focused, and do not hold the subject's "primary provision" of hacking the methods of platform